-Select 3 if the following courses
+Select 3 of the following courses

-Course Number and Name Prerequisites Credits GIS 101 - Introduction to Geographic Information Systems 3 GIS 102 - Intermediate Geographic Information Systems GIS 101 3 GIS 104 - Principles of Computer Cartography and Visualization GIS 101 3 GIS 201 - Advanced Geospatial Applications GIS 102 3 GIS 203 - Remote Sensing and Global Positioning Technologies GIS 101 3 GIS 206 - Introduction to Web GIS GIS 201 3
+GIS 101 - Introduction to Geographic Information Systems 3 GIS 102 - Intermediate Geographic Information Systems GIS 101 3 GIS 104 - Principles of Computer Cartography and Visualization GIS 101 3 GIS 201 - Advanced Geospatial Applications GIS 102 3 GIS 203 - Remote Sensing and Global Positioning Technologies GIS 101 3 GIS 206 - Introduction to Web GIS GIS 201 3

 All general education requirements necessary for graduation are met through the courses in the program as indicated above.
 Students who wish to take courses that differ from the general education courses indicated above must complete a course substitution request form.
-To access the form, login to the MyCCP portal, and in the Student tab, under Electronic Forms, click on the Records and Registration Forms link, then choose Request For Course Substitution Of Graduation Requirement link.
+To access the form, login to the MyCCP portal, and in the Student tab, under Electronic Forms, click on the Registration Forms link, then choose Requirement link.
 A more detailed explanation of the College's general education requirements is also available.